Gepardec/microprofile-training/docs/js-components.md

 ## Modules

-There are several global javascript modules which are used by developers in page related javascript modules and/or in JSF pages.
+There are several global Javascript modules which are used by developers in page related Javascript modules and/or in JSF pages.

 The global javascript modules are located at the root level of `src/main/webapp/resources/js/` and are imported in the page related javascript modules via a relative reference.